-Budapest’ Ottoman era – which spanned over 150 years – profoundly shaped the city at the time, but is harder to imagine today thanks to concerted efforts to erase their influence after their occupation ended.
-Look hard, though, and you’ll be rewarded – fragments of Ottoman history are hidden in plain sight all over the city.
+Budapest’ Ottoman era – which spanned over 150 years – profoundly shaped the city at the time.
+Today, it’s not that easy to see the Ottoman influence in Budapest, but if you look hard, and you’ll be rewarded – fragments of Ottoman history are hidden in plain sight all over the city.

 An overview of the Ottomans in Hungary

 Back in the times of Medieval Hungary, it was a much larger country, encompassing the lands of many of what today make up the Balkan countries, including Bosnia, Serbia, and Croatia, as well as northern, eastern and western neighbors like Austria, Romania, Poland and Ukraine.
 In short, the Hungarian Empire was huge and for the first 500 or so years of the second millennia, a succession of kings and rulers more or less managed to rule centrally, grow the country economically and culturally, and fend off the threat of invasion through military might or skilful diplomacy.

 That all changes into the 1500s.
 Enter the Ottoman Empire who took advantage of political disillusionment in Hungary to attack when the country was weakened and capture large swathes of what today is Hungary.
 Over the next couple of hundred years of occupation, they had a great influence on the development of modern-day Budapest.

 Some of the most obvious examples of how the Ottoman’s shaped day to day life in Budapest are the public baths they left behind.
 Their design was quite distinctive – stone buildings and cupola domes that let in pinpricks of light.
 Inside, the baths were octagonal and filled with water from one of the 80+ geothermal springs that run underneath the city.